hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250915839v1-multi-physics-a-comprehensive-benchmark-for-multimodal-llms-reasonin.md

 ---
 layout: default
-title: Multi-Physics: A Comprehensive Benchmark for Multimodal LLMs Reasoning on Chinese Multi-Subject Physics Problems
+title: "Multi-Physics: A Comprehensive Benchmark for Multimodal LLMs Reasoning on Chinese Multi-Subject Physics Problems"
 ---

 # Multi-Physics: A Comprehensive Benchmark for Multimodal LLMs Reasoning on Chinese Multi-Subject Physics Problems